-A white mineral for a green world with clean water Ponds
+A white mineral for clean healthy water Ponds

 Wollastonite prevents and quickly cleans up algae blooms by removing excess nutrients.
 Chemical and physical removal treatments are expensive short-term solutions that stress the pond ecosystem.
 An annual application of wollastonite keeps ponds balanced without harming fish, wildlife, or aquatic plants.